MicrosoftDocs/mesh-docs/mesh/Includes/immersive-spaces-teams-ports-firewall.md

 ### Endpoints and firewall ports for Mesh experiences in Teams

-Configure your enterprise firewall settings to align with the standard set of Microsoft 365 requirements outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).
+This section outlines the specific endpoints and firewall requirements for the Mesh app in Teams and the Avatars app, which allow users to join an immersive space (3D) while in a Teams meeting and use avatars in meetings.

 > [!NOTE]
 > Currently, there are extra firewall ports required when in an immersive spaces are held with more than 16 people.
 We are currently working to align with the standards outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).
 We appreciate your patience as we make this infrastructure change.

+#### Avatars in Teams

+Configure your enterprise firewall settings to align with the standard set of Microsoft 365 requirements outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).

 #### Immersive spaces in Teams

-1. Aligned to standard set of Microsoft 365 requirements outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).
+1. First, ensure you have configured your enterprise firewall settings to align with the standard set of Microsoft 365 requirements outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).

 1. In addition to the endpoints listed above, Mesh Immersive Spaces in Teams currently requires that outgoing traffic also be allowed to IP addresses in the "AzureCloud" service tag over the following protocols and ports: